 The Adventure Travel World Summit is no ordinary conference.
 The annual gathering hosted by the Adventure Travel Trade Association (ATTA) is a chance for ATTA members to network and learn how to better run their businesses – all through their shared love of adventure travel.

-During the 2016 Summit, the ATTA team needed an easy way to share what was happening with its members – whether they were in Alaska or at home around the world.
+During their annual Summit, the ATTA team needed an easy way to share what was happening with its members – whether they were in Alaska or at home around the world.
 And, because photos and videos are crucial to adventure travel, they knew visual storytelling was the best way to do that.

 The team brought together six storytellers – professional photographers and videographers – to capture every aspect of the Summit.
 The storytellers sent their incredible images straight to the team’s visual media library on Libris so everyone on the ATTA team could access the photos and videos and share them immediately on social media.